hargoniX/bachelor/thesis/thesis.typ

 The driver only maintains one invariant on this state, `tx_index` is always equal to TDT.
 The procedure for transmitting a packet is unsurprisingly also very similar to the receive one:
-1. "Clean" the queue by trying to free as many buffers.
-This tries to free all buffers from `clean_index` to the first one that doesn't have DD set.
+1. "Clean" the queue by freeing as many buffers as possible.
+This step frees all buffers from `clean_index` to the first one that doesn't have DD set.
 2. Insert the read descriptor at `tx_index`.
 3. Replace the buffer that we remember for `tx_index` with the one that was just placed
 4. Advance TDT and `tx_index`.